Immediate Physical Safety and Medical Options

 - At this time, there is no cost for evidence collected by a SANE or ER physician.
 The State will pay for the exam and the rape kit.

-- For all other treatments and medications, the victim’s insurance will be billed.
-If the victim has her own health insurance plan (such as the Wheaton insurance), she will receive all statements and bills relating to the assault at her campus address.
-If the victim is a member of her parents’ insurance plan, then her parents will automatically receive all bills and statements at their home address.
+- For all other treatments and medications, the victim’s insurance should not be billed.
+It is important to explain to the hospital that you do not want insurance billed.
+This is something that can be reinforced by the medical advocate from the local rape crisis center responding to the hospital.
+However if the hospital bills the victim’s own health insurance plan (such as the Wheaton insurance), she will receive all statements and bills relating to the assault at her campus address.
+If the hospital bills the insurance plan held by the victim’s parents, then her parents will automatically receive all bills and statements at their home address.

 - Wheaton does not have a fund to pay for medical expenses related to the assault.